hlascelles/karina_personal_website/_posts/kitchen/2014-01-01-palak-paneer.md

 * Finely chop the tomatoes.
 * In a heavy bottom pot, heat a bit of coconut oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
 Once it starts sticking to the bottom of the pot, add the tomato.
 Let it simmer on low heat.
 * Prepare a pot of salted boiling water and a bowl of ice water.
 Blanch the spinach in boiling water and immediately transfer it into the ice water (to preserve its vibrant colour).
 * Heat a non-stick pan with coconut oil.
-Cube the paneer and fry it until golden on most sides.
+Cut the paneer into small cubes and fry it until golden on most sides.
 * Meanwhile, drain and handblender the spinach.
 Add it to the pot and wait for the temperature to come back up.
 * Add cream and wait for the temperature to come back up.
 Taste and adjust salt and spiciness (Kashmiri chilli powder).
 * Mix in the paneer cubes.
 Serve with rice.